AbdourahmaneGadio/Optimized-settings-for-PC-Games/README.md

 ## Want to contribute ?

-Create a json file in the appropriate directory.
+Either add your settings directly from the website (to be released...), or create a json file in the appropriate directory.

 It must start with the first letter of the game you want to add.

+---
+### Example:

 If you want to add the settings for Marvel's Spider-Man Miles Morales, you need to add them into the folder "M".

 Then, your json file MUST be named as required by the naming convention (Enter your game's name here : [Name to slug converter](https://slugify.online/))

+After you used this converter, "**Marvel's Spider-Man Miles Morales**" should become "**marvels-spider-man-miles-morales**".

+So, your file MUST be named "**marvels-spider-man-miles-morales**.json".

+Otherwise, your settings will not be recognized.

-Then, write it like this template :
+Then, write your settings in your json file like this template :

 ```json
 {